whiz-Tuhin/pLEgen/README.md

 -----[WORK STILL UNDER PROGRESS]-----

 1. Backend calls all working fine
+2. Database has to be made.
-2. Create a proper UI
+3. Create a proper UI
-3. Facebook login problems  -> Resolve auth error
+4. Facebook login problems  -> Resolve auth error